 Offers students opportunities to explore topics and activities in political science outside the traditional classroom/lab setting.
 Description of specific activities, locations, credit values, and student responsibilities will vary and be announced prior to class registration.
 Course fees will reflect trip expenses.
-PREREQUISITE(S): Permission of the instructor

-PLS 297 SPECIAL TOPICS IN POLITICAL SCIENCE
+PLS 297 SPECIAL TOPICS IN POLITICAL SCIENCE 3(3-0-0)